 Awards are distributed in December of the year you submitted your final proposal.
 You will determine the timeline to complete your project.
 Projects must be completed within 24 months of receiving funding.

-You need to include a Colorado Creative Industries logo in all announcements and promotional materials and publicly credit Colorado Creative Industries at any public events related to your grant-funded program and activities.
+You need to include a Colorado Creative Industries logo, please use either the Colorado Creative Industries rgb logo or the Colorado Creative Industries reverse cmyk logo, in all announcements and promotional materials and publicly credit Colorado Creative Industries at any public events related to your grant-funded program and activities.
 Recipients may also use the current National Endowment for the Arts logo if desired.

 You need to submit a final report about how you met your organizational and project goals and the community impact of the activities.
 Final reports need to include a financial report for the funded activity clearly showing how you spent the money, numbers of people and communities served, and numbers of artists and youth the project engaged.
 Grant recipients who do not submit final reports are ineligible for further Colorado Creative Industries funding.